Last revised on October 23, 2022.

-Well, this February in a Buddhist temple in Sri Lanka mine popped out of the rear pocket of my jeans.
+Well, this February, in a Buddhist temple in Sri Lanka, mine popped out of the rear pocket of my jeans.
 I never did find it – and now I was writing to Annette Elliot – the soon-to-be-identified Lady of the Lakes – to see if I could buy a replacement.
 Sending those two emails back-to-back was one of life’s quirky little coincidences that may hide some deeper meaning!

 - the two geezers are grinning madly at the end of yet another excellent adventure.

 Now back to the trip report!

 - In the end, we found our spot in between the two.
-While it wasn’t perfectly flat, it was a lot easier to reach and nicely sheltered in case the weather turned bad.Twenty minutes of site rehabilitation and we had added a third tent site to the neighbourhood.
+While it wasn’t perfectly flat, it was much easier to reach and nicely sheltered in case the weather turned bad.
+After twenty minutes of site rehabilitation, we added a third tent site to the neighbourhood.

 It had been a long day.
-We sat on the shore of the lake that evening and recognized our good fortune in having the time, energy, skills, health and money to be able to experience the boreal wilderness in a way few can or want to.
+We sat on the shore of the lake that evening and recognized our good fortune in having the time, energy, skills, health and money to experience the boreal wilderness in a way few can or want to.
 The lake was memorable in its stillness.

 Sunday, August 11.
+On To Butland Lake

 - distance: 12 km.